RavivGilady/AlgebraicChess/DEVELOPMENT.md

 npm install
 ```

-This will install frontend, backend, and bot-service dependencies using the `preinstall` script.
+This will install frontend, server-service, and bot-service dependencies using the `preinstall` script.

 ---